-The table below presents our capitalization at December 31, 2000, before and after an adjustment to give effect to the sale of common stock pursuant to this offering, assuming an offering price equal to the April 12, 2001 closing sale price of our common stock of \$87.00, less underwriting discounts and commissions and other estimated expenses that we will pay of approximately \$14.4 million.
-This table does not give effect to any of the additional shares that we may issue pursuant to the underwriters' over-allotment options.
+The table below presents our capitalization at December 31, 2000, on an adjusted basis, to give effect to the sale of common stock pursuant to this offering, less underwriting discounts and commissions and other estimated expenses that we will pay of approximately \$14.4 million.
+This table does not give effect to any of the additional shares that we may issue pursuant to the over-allotment options.